Sync Obsidian Across Devices via Synology NAS

 I don’t know if there’s a best one, and there certainly isn’t one that will ever check every single boxes.
 I’ve kind of landed on a 3-prong approach of:

-- Google Keep for quick notes and the occasional reminder
+2. Google Keep for quick notes and the occasional reminder

-- Obsidian for in-depth notes, data and some very light project management
+3. Obsidian for in-depth notes, data and some very light project management

 Obsidian is an interesting one.
 I’ve come across it dozens of times when I inevitably search for “best note taking app.”
 I’ve even downloaded it a few times to test it out, often resulting in me giving up until the next time I Google “notes? what are how do?”

 I’ve decided to a real attempt at learning and using Obsidian.
 It’s daunting, but as I’m getting into it, I’m realizing that it’s not nearly as difficult as I originally thought.
-Markdown always freaked me out a bit – I’d think, I don’t want to have to learn some new writing format just to jot down my grocery list or keep track of my Red Dead Redemption 2 collectibles.
-But having used it, and making some strong use out of the various community plugins, I’ve gotten the hand of it. at least as far as my own personal use goes.
+Markdown always freaked me out a bit – I’d think, I don’t want to have to learn some new writing format just to jot down my grocery list or keep track of my list of Red Dead Redemption 2 collectibles.
+But having used it, and making some strong use out of the various community plugins, I’ve gotten the hang of it, at least as far as my own personal use goes.

 What I did actually find annoying was the lack of a cross-device sync, at least for free.
 Obsidian does offer this service as a paid $4/month option, but I’m cheap and don’t want to.

-Obsidian isn’t truly self-hosted, but it sort of feels like it is in the fact that your data lives as in plain ol’ text files on whatever device you’re using.
+Obsidian isn’t truly self-hosted, but it sort of is in the fact that your data lives as plain ol’ text files on whatever device you’re using.
 People tend to use services like Syncthing or Dropsync to sync their Obsidian vault (the folder where your files live) from one device to a cloud storage service, then sync it to a second device with another sync service.
 This feels cumbersome to me, and much like Alton Brown’s hatred of uni-task kitchen tools, I really hate signing up for more new services and tools when I don’t have to.

 So here is the setup.

-- Obsidian is installed on my PC
+1. Obsidian is installed on my PC

-- The Obsidian vault folder is synced via Synology Drive to a folder on my phone
+• The Obsidian vault folder is synced via Synology Drive to a folder on my phone

-- Obsidian is installed on my phone
+4. Obsidian is installed on my phone

-- Obsidian is pointed to the synced folder on my phone
+• Obsidian is pointed to the synced folder on my phone

 While not quite “free” in the sense that the DS920+ and it’s accompanying goodies were certainly not cheap, this uses equipment I already had and with no additional services to sign up for or subscribe to, with an added bonus of easy backups.